malmgrenola/malmgrenola/README.md

 - on [my Facebook](https://www.facebook.com/ola.malmgren), where you could reach me with messanger, or;
 - on [my Instagram](https://www.instagram.com/aviatorola/), where I from time to time publish and scroll, or;
 - on [my Twitter](https://twitter.com/OlaMamgren), or;
-- I can also be found on [imdb.com](https://www.imdb.com/) as [Ola Malmgren](https://www.imdb.com/name/nm1529231/) & [Ola Malmgreen](https://www.imdb.com/name/nm1545213/) since I've done a couple of years Television work as an engineer, or;
+- I can also be found on [imdb.com](https://www.imdb.com/) as [Ola Malmgren](https://www.imdb.com/name/nm1529231/) & [Ola Malmgreen](https://www.imdb.com/name/nm1545213/) since I've done Television work a couple of years (about 25 years) as an engineer in charge and vision control, or;
 - on [my linkedin](https://www.linkedin.com/in/olamalmgren/) profile.